whiteribbonalliance/dashboard-front/README.md

 ## Translations

-If translations is allowed in the back-end, the `title` and `subtext` should be added to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example` include the key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
+If translations is enabled in the back-end, the `title` and `subtext` should be added to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example` include the key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
 Then run `python translate_front.py`.
 Once translations have been applied, a new folder called `languages` should have